jpallister/stm32f4-energy-monitor/README.md

 * Setting a trigger while currently measuring doesn't work correctly, and breaks something with the ADC, making it return incorrect results.
 * Device returns a string of 0 measurements before the first data.
+* Odd crashes sometime happen when the host disconnects unexpectedly.